scignscape/ntxh/documents/markdown/samples.md

 #
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 71)
+War could break out any time.
+The war has lasted many years.
+A tenuous peace has held for over a year now.
+The cruel war is raging, Johnny has to fight.
+War is a cause of misery.
+The use of war to score political points is immoral.
+Most of the refugees are fleeing civil war.
+Before the war, things were different.
+Historians will study this war for a long time.
+Diplomats met from many countries to discuss the civil war.
+The international community must end this war.
+Diplomats met to discuss how to maintain the peace.
+Don't underestimate our resolve -- this is war!
+Secretly the governments met to discuss peace.
+We must first and foremost work for peace.
+Environmental degradation was a cause of the war.
+All this destruction was a result of the war.
+There is more war to come.
+A little peace would make a big difference.
+There is war between moderates and radicals.
+The moderates made peace with the radicals.
+Some countries pulled out of the war.
+The countries are now officially at war.

+#
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 72)
+The peace was finally achieved.
+The war was finally achieved.
+The peace lasted for five years.
+The war went on for five years.
+The peace went on for five years.

+#
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 75)
 The book she read was very interesting.
 I recommended a book that she read immediately.
 A book just appeared that she read immediately.